tronicgr/AMC-AASD15A-Firmware/README.md

 ### AMC-AASD15A interface plugin for Simtools
-You can find the Simtools Interface plugin here: https://github.com/tronicgr/AMC-AASD15A-Firmware/tree/master/Simtools_interface_plugin
+You can find the Simtools2  Interface plugin here: https://github.com/tronicgr/AMC-AASD15A-Firmware/tree/master/Simtools_interface_plugin